Worried because your 4 year old won’t poop on potty and is holding it instead? Discover the 6 likely reasons, and what you can do about it.

 She knows she has to poop, even tells you “it’s coming!”
 But when you sit her on the toilet, she refuses to go.
 What does she do instead?
 She poops in her undies and pants right after you get her off the toilet—and doesn’t seem to care.

 Or she holds her poops for naps and bedtime, where she knows she’ll be wearing a pull up.
 Hiding the pull ups only backfires when she holds her poop even more.

 And if you’re subjected to the “potty train before preschool” requirement, all this pressure only makes the situation worse.

 Why your 4 year old won’t poop on potty

 So, what gives?
-How is it that your 4 year old still refuses to poop on the potty, despite everyone’s reassurances that he’ll eventually “get it”?
-Why does he still hide in a discreet corner to poop instead of using the toilet?
+How is it that your 4 year old still refuses to poop on the potty, despite everyone’s reassurances that she’ll eventually “get it”?
+Why does she still hide in a discreet corner to poop instead of use the toilet?

-Of course, you’ll want to bring your concerns to your child’s pediatrician.
-She knows his history, and sometimes it’s worth that peace of mind knowing there truly isn’t anything wrong.
-But for the most part, as our pediatrician reminded us: your child won’t go to kindergarten wearing diapers.
+Of course, you’ll want to bring your concerns to her pediatrician.
+She knows her history, and sometimes it’s worth that peace of mind knowing there truly isn’t anything wrong.
+But for the most part, as my pediatrician reminded us: your child won’t go to kindergarten wearing diapers.

 In other words, this will all work out, somehow, someday.